samkenxstream/saltpack/specs/saltpack_signcryption_v2.md

 encryption keys, or long-term 32-byte symmetric secrets.
 It is then signed with a long-term signing key belonging to the sender.

-The message is chunked into 1MB chunks.
-A sequential nonce used for the encryption and MAC's ensures that the 1MB chunks cannot be reordered.
+The message is chunked into 1MiB (= 2^20 bytes) chunks.
+A sequential nonce used for the encryption and MAC's ensures that the 1MiB chunks cannot be reordered.
 The end of the message is marked with an authenticated flag to prevent truncation attacks.

 As in the encryption mode, each encrypted copy of the message encryption key is given a recipient identifier.
 Unlike the encryption mode, signcryption doesn't